Jennifer Aniston Breaks Meghan Markle And Prince Harry’s Instagram Record Hours After Joining The Platform

-Jennifer Aniston caused an absolute frenzy yesterday when she finally created her Instagram account after years of lamenting all social media platforms.
+Jennifer Aniston caused an absolute frenzy yesterday when she finally created her Instagram account after years of refusing to join all social media platforms.

 Friends and fans alike flocked to The Morning Show star’s new Instagram page on Tuesday, October 15 to quickly hit the follow button, ultimately earning her a whopping 10 million followers within her first day on the social media platform — and that number continues to rise by the minute.

-According to Entertainment Tonight, Jen’s rise to Instagram social media stardom was so intense, she even landed herself a Guiness World Record.
-The 50-year-old became owner of the fastest Instagram account to earn one million followers, clocking in at just five hours and 16 minutes to hit the major milestone.
+According to Entertainment Tonight, Jen’s rise to Instagram social media stardom was so intense, she even landed herself a Guinness World Record.
+The 50-year-old became the owner of the fastest Instagram account to earn 1 million followers, clocking in at just five hours and 16 minutes to hit the major milestone.
 The previous holders of the record were none other than Prince Harry and Meghan Markle, who hit the six-digit follower count in five hours and 45 minutes after launching their own account on the social media platform earlier this year in April.

 While the Friends star only edged out the Duke and Duchess of Sussex by a mere 29 minutes, her first post seems to have made a much bigger splash than the royals’ debut on the platform.